Step 1: Generate a Presentation Outline

 How do I save my presentation prompts for reuse?

-Use ChatGPT Toolbox's prompt library.
+Use AI Toolbox's prompt library.
 Save each prompt template with a descriptive name (e.g., "Sales Pitch Deck - 10 Slides" or "QBR Outline Generator").
 With Premium ($9.99/month or $99 lifetime), you get unlimited saved prompts.
-The free plan includes 2 saved prompts — enough to test the workflow before upgrading.
+The free plan includes 2 saved prompts - enough to test the workflow before upgrading.

 Conclusion